 (14) Regarding Risk of Lawsuits

 Having positioned strengthening the compliance system and internal control system as important management issues, the Group provides appropriate instruction and guidance for the employees of the various Group companies and has implemented necessary preventive measures to sever connections with antisocial forces and detect and prevent misconduct in order to adhere to laws, ordinances, rules, etc.

-The details and outcomes of these lawsuits, etc., could have an impact on the Group’s business and financial results.
-The massive cost of responding to lawsuits and damage to the brand image, etc., could have an impact on the Group’s businesses and financial results.
+The details and outcomes of these lawsuits, etc., could have an impact on the Group’s business and operating results, etc. The massive cost of responding to lawsuits and damage to the brand image, etc., could have an impact on the Group’s businesses and operating results, etc.

 (15) Regarding Information System

 The Group information system is playing a more and more important role in the Group’s business activities.
-The Group strives to achieve stable operation of its information system, but if the system experiences major problems for any of various reasons, including natural disaster, accident, computer virus, or unauthorized access, it could have an impact on the Group’s financial results.
+The Group strives to achieve stable operation of its information system, but its business and operating results, etc. may be affected in the event that the system experiences major problems for various reasons, including natural disaster, accident, cyberattacks such as computer virus or unauthorized access.